bbenedict/bbenedict/100days.md

 ## day 85

 Another round of AWS SageMaker tests.
-This time I focussed on connecting to other services like S3 or RDS.
+This time I focused on connecting to other services like S3 or RDS.
 Pretty straight forward stuff.

 ## day 86

 I created a new Jupyter Notebook in SageMaker to refactor what we currently use for recommendations in our platform.
 I love a good re-factor.
-The implications are signficant.
+The implications are significant.
 It's a perfect sandbox to try new algorithms and to teach the team about algorithms we already use.

 ## day 87